leekj3133/MINR_study/README.md

   A live demonstration of the recurrence prediction model is accessible at
   👉 [https://bladder-cancer-recur.streamlit.app/](https://bladder-cancer-recur.streamlit.app/)
   The application allows users to interactively test the model using example input data.
+  This code is not runnable out of the box, as it lacks the trained model file and may rely on confidential preprocessing logic or internal APIs.
+  Please contact the author if you're looking for collaboration or demonstration.

 - **Source Code (Web Interface & Sample Inference)**
   The source code for the web-based interface and sample inference scripts is publicly available on GitHub:
   👉 [https://github.com/leekj3133/MIBR_study](https://github.com/leekj3133/MIBR_study)